-Each time you apply, you can apply to borrow for course fees and living costs.
+Each time you apply, you can apply to borrow for compulsory course fees and living costs.

-When we’ve approved your student loan, you can claim for course-related costs separately, through your MyStudyLink secure account.
+When we’ve accepted your student loan contract, you can claim for course-related costs separately, through your MyStudyLink secure account.

 You can also apply for living costs, or change how much you borrow for them, through MyStudyLink.